|Public Health Orders||San Juan Public Health Order 2020-05|

 Text 81433 to 888-777

 The Visitor's Center is open daily 10am - 3pm.
-Information is also posted on large sandwich boards at the Post Office, Town Hall and the County Courthouse.
+Information is also posted at the Post Office, Town Hall and the County Courthouse.

 San Juan County Covid-19 Status Report Dashboard from John's Hopkins University